 This is a simple dinner with just a few ingredients that is both tasty and and quick to make.
 Tender zucchini are stuffed with leftover chicken and spiced up with hot sauce for a delicious and different low carb dinner idea.

 Love Buffalo chicken?
 Try my Buffalo chicken egg rolls!

 I love zucchini, but in the summer there can just be too much zucchini.
 I don’t plant zucchini in my garden but my family belongs to a CSA to get fresh organic vegetables.
 Every week in the summer we get zucchini and summer squash – every, single week for two months straight!

 So I serve sauteed zucchini a for dinner a few nights a week, but by mid-August we are looking for something different to make with all that squash.
-You can make desserts like this Chocolate Zucchini cake or dinner like this Zucchini Sausage Casserole.
+You can make desserts like Chocolate Zucchini cake or sides like this Zucchini Casserole.
 Making stuffed zucchini boats is another great idea as a way to change things up and make something different.

 Scooping out the Zucchini Boats

 The first step in making the stuffed zucchini boat is to hollow out the squash to hold the filling.
 I used one large zucchini and one large summer squash for this dinner.
 This resulted in four large Buffalo chicken zucchini boats which was enough to serve four people.
 If you have smaller squash you will want to use more than two zucchini.

 You need to slice the squash in half lengthwise.
 Try to make both halves about the same size.
 I used a knife to cut along the edges of the zucchini and then scooped out the filling with a spoon.
 Put the extra zucchini aside to use in the filling.
 Ideally you will leave about 1/4 inch edge along the zucchini boat to hold the filling.